In The Sky

-Not all Elongations are created equal.
-One reason is Mercury has a decidedly elongated (highly eccentric) orbit.
-It can be at a greatest elongation point as seen from Earth but if that point occurs when Mercury is at perihelion -- closest distance in miles to the sun -- it will appear much closer (18 o)than when Mercury is at aphelion, the farthest point (then it is as much as 27o from the Sun).
+Not all elongations are created equal.
+One reason is Mercury has that decidedly elongated orbit.
+It can be at its greatest elongation point as see from the Earth but if that occurs when Mercury is at perihelion -- closest distance in miles to the Sun -- it will appear much closer (18o)than when Mercury is at aphelion, the farthest point (then it is as much as 27o from the Sun).

-Then, there is the fact that, like all planets, Mercury is only found near the ecliptic, the orbital plane of the Earth in particular and all planets in general.
-The Ecliptic (also the exact apparent path of the Sun in front of the stars) is tilted.
-Sometimes it appears almost straight up from a mid-northern hemisphere horizon.
+Then, there is the fact that, like all planets, Mercury is only found near the Ecliptic, the orbital plane of the Earth in particular, the exact apparent path of the Sun in front of the stars as seen from Earth, and the orbital plane of all planets in general.
+The Ecliptic is tilted.
+Sometimes it goes almost straight up from a mid-northern hemisphere horizon.
 Other times it is close to parallel with the same horizon.
-When a Mercurial elongation occurs as the ecliptic rises vertically (spring evenings in the northern hemisphere, fall mornings) Mercury is at its best, almost directly above the rising or setting sun position.
+When a Mercurial elongation occurs as the ecliptic rises vertically (spring evenings in the northern hemisphere, fall mornings) Mercury is at its best, almost directly above the rising or setting sun.
 When it is on a horizontal ecliptic, it sets very soon after the sun or rises just minutes before the morning sun, even if it IS far from the solar disk.